GraemeMalcolm/mlads-aml/ex1.md

 > **Note**: The web-based interface for Azure ML is named *Studio*, which you may find confusing as there is also a free *Azure Machine Learning Studio* product for creating machine learning models using a visual designer.
 A more scalable version of this visual designer is included in the new Studio interface.

 1. In the portal blade for your workspace, click the link to launch Studio; or alternatively, in a new browser tab, open [https://ml.azure.com](https://ml.azure.com).
 If prompted, sign in using the Microsoft account you used to sign into Azure in the previous task and select your Azure subscription and the workspace you created in the previous task.

+> **Note**: If you are using a personal Microsoft account, but you have signed into some sites using your Corporate credentials, you may need to open Azure ML studio in a private browsing session.

 2. View the Studio interface for your workspace - you can manage all of the assets in your workspace from here.

 ## Task 3: Create Compute Resources